 When the contractors left, the room looked basically like this (minus the subway tile peeking out above the tub).

 Then it was my turn to get to work.
 I tackled a lot of projects in this room including a lot of things I had never done before.
 This was my first time tiling or doing any type of plumbing.
 (Even though the contractors took care of all of the plumbing in the walls, I installed the new vanity and sink myself.)
 This was also my first time doing anything like board and batten.
 Let me tell you, there were moments I really regretted taking so much on, but in the end I was so happy I did.
 Not only because it saved us thousands of dollars, but also because I learned how to do so many things I had never even considered doing before.
 And I did them well!
 I’ve got to be honest – I may be feeling a bit invincible at this point.

 Here are a few more before and after pics to show just how much really changed!

-I love, love, love our new vanity.
-At first I wasn’t sure how I would feel about getting rid of the enormous amount of storage all of those cabinets gave us.
+I love, love, love our upcycled vanity.
+At first I wasn’t sure how I would feel about getting rid of the enormous amount of storage all of those upper cabinets gave us.
 But after living with the vanity for several months, I’ve found it has been more than enough storage.
 In fact, it actually helped motivate me to clear out tons of stuff we really did not need but were hanging on to because we could.

 I don’t have a full before picture of the shower, but this gross photo of the old brownish-yellow tile and huge handles gives an idea of how bad it was.
 The fresh new subway tile and chrome fixtures is classic and looks so clean and fresh in comparison.